matiyau/PySniff/README.md

 # ReadMe

-PySniff is a set of scripts for logging captured WLAN packets and runnung analysis on the detected MAC addresses.
+PySniff is a package for monitoring crowd activity through passive sniffing of WiFi packets.

 ## Info